|

 During this phase, the plant develops its leaves and stem, growing taller daily.

-It’s crucial to provide ample sunlight, nutrients from fertilizers or compost, and regular watering during this period.
+During this period, it’s crucial to provide ample sunlight, nutrients from fertilizers or compost, and regular watering.
 Pruning any weak or damaged leaves can help redirect energy towards healthy growth.

 If your sunflowers are tall and top-heavy, they may require support with stakes.